NoamRivlin/statuses_transitions/README.md

 ## Introduction

-A web application designed for representing and managing workflow states and transitions, showcasing the BFS algorithm in a real use case.
+Web application representing managing workflow states and transitions, showcasing the BFS algorithm in a real use case.
 It provides a visual and interactive way to organize, track, and update the progression of items through various statuses—such as tasks in a project, tickets in a support system, or steps in a business process.

 The backend is built with TypeScript and MongoDB, offering a REST API for managing statuses and transitions.